jeng37/Micronova-Diadema-IDRO-to-Home-Assistant/README.md

 What has happened so far.

-I can still record when something is sent to the public.
+I can still record when something is sent to the stove.
 It's just that my programming knowledge is outdated (rusty).
 Well, here's what I've found out so far.